-NOTICE OF 2021 ANNUAL MEETING OF STOCKHOLDERS To be held May 20, 2021
+NOTICE OF 2022 ANNUAL MEETING OF STOCKHOLDERS To be held May 19, 2022

-Notice is hereby given that the 2021 Annual Meeting of Stockholders, or Annual Meeting, of SpringWorks Therapeutics, Inc. will be held virtually on May 20, 2021 at 9:30 a.m.
+Notice is hereby given that the 2022 Annual Meeting of Stockholders, or Annual Meeting, of SpringWorks Therapeutics, Inc., or the Company, will be held virtually on May 19, 2022 at 9:30 a.m.
 Eastern time.
-You will be able to attend the 2021 annual meeting, vote, and submit your questions during the meeting via live webcast through the link www.meetingcenter.io/212446126 and entering password SWTX2021.
+You will be able to attend the 2022 Annual Meeting, vote, and submit your questions during the meeting via live webcast through the link meetnow.global/MRPVLNT and by entering password SWTX2022.

-We have adopted this technology to expand access to the meeting, improve communications and impose lower costs on our stockholders, the company and the environment.
+We have adopted this technology to expand access to the meeting, improve communications and impose lower costs on our stockholders, the Company and the environment.
 We believe virtual meetings enable increased stockholder participation from locations around the world.
-The online format allows us to communicate more effectively via a pre-meeting forum that you can enter by visiting http://www.meetingcenter.io/212446126 and entering password SWTX2021.
-Additionally, given the heightened concerns around COVID-19, the virtual meeting format allows us to continue to proceed with the meeting while mitigating the potential health and safety risks to participants.
+The online format allows us to communicate more effectively via a pre-meeting forum that you can enter by visiting meetnow.global/MRPVLNT and entering password SWTX2022.
+Additionally, given the ongoing, heightened concerns around COVID-19, the virtual meeting format allows us to continue to proceed with the meeting while mitigating the potential health and safety risks to participants.